Passengers facing another day of disruption after check-in system ‘cyber attack’

 Passengers due to fly from the airport’s Terminal 4 said they were met with queues, delays and confusion as to whether they’d be able to make their planned trips.

-Heathrow said on Saturday passengers should check their flight status before travelling to the west London airport.
+Heathrow said on Sunday that passengers should check their flight status before travelling to the west London airport.

-“Collins Aerospace, which provides check-in and boarding systems for several airlines across multiple airports globally, is experiencing a technical issue that may cause delays for departing passengers,” Heathrow said.
+“Work continues to resolve and recover from Friday’s outage of a Collins Aerospace airline system that impacted check-in,” Heathrow said.

-“While the provider works to resolve the problem quickly, we advise passengers to check their flight status with their airline before travelling.
+“We apologise to those who have faced delays, but by working together with airlines, the vast majority of flights have continued to operate.

 It is understood British Airways at Terminal 5 remains unaffected and has been operating as normal.